CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

     groupSizeLimit: 8,
   },

-  goesTo, // optional - generate winnerGoesTo and loserGoesTo attributes uuids, // optional - array of UUIDs to be used for structureIds and matchUpIds
+  goesTo, // optional - generate winnerMatchUpId and loserMatchUpId attributes uuids, // optional - array of UUIDs to be used for structureIds and matchUpIds

   stage, // optional - defaults to MAIN